 How to book a test

-Book a PCR test online on the GOV.UK website or call 119.
+Book a PCR test online on GOV.UK's get a coronavirus test page or call 119.

 Where to book a test